aristoteleo/dynamo_readthedocs/docs/source/notebooks/lap_tutorial/lap_tutorial.rst

 | The ability to drive conversion between different cell states has
-  garnered a great deal of attention as a promising avenue for disease modeling (Graf and Enver, 2009).
-A fundamental challenge in the field of stem cell biology is thus to assess the feasibility and identify optimal paths and key TFs (transcription factors) of such interconversions (Figure 6A) (Graf and Enver, 2009; Zhou and Huang, 2011).
-The least action path (LAP, action: a functional of the trajectory) is a principled method that has previously been used in theoretical efforts to predict the most probable path a cell will follow during fate transition (Qiu et al., 2012; Wang et al., 2011, 2014).
+  garnered a great deal of attention as a promising avenue for disease modeling.
+A fundamental challenge in the field of stem cell biology is thus to assess the feasibility and identify optimal paths and key TFs (transcription factors) of such interconversions (Figure 6A :cite:p:`QIU2022`).
+The least action path (LAP, action: a functional of the trajectory) is a principled method that has previously been used in theoretical efforts to predict the most probable path a cell will follow during fate transition.
 Specifically, the optimal path between any two cell states (e.g. the fixed point of HSCs and that of megakaryocytes) is searched by variating the continuous path connecting the source state to the target while minimizing its action and updating the associated